animatedmax/spring-data-geode/src/main/markdown/reference/region.md

 <div class="paragraph">

 Persistence may also be configured by setting the `data-policy` attribute.
-To do so, set the attribute’s value to one of {x-data-store-javadoc}/org/apache/geode/cache/DataPolicy.html\[GemFire's DataPolicy settings\], as the following example shows:
+To do so, set the attribute's value to one of {x-data-store-javadoc}/org/apache/geode/cache/DataPolicy.html\[GemFire's DataPolicy settings\], as the following example shows: